Skip to content

 The following factors can affect your test results.

-• Do not apply lotions, perfumes, or any powder to your chest area the day of your test
+• – Do not apply lotion or cream to your chest area the day of your test

 Stress Echocardiogram